henryonsoftware/filament-panel-switcher/README.md

 ## Custom Styling

-If you want to custom the CSS file, publish the CSS file:
+If you want to custom the CSS file, first publish the CSS file:

+This copies `panel-switcher.css` to `resources/css/filament-panel-switcher.css`.

 ```bash
 php artisan vendor:publish --tag=filament-panel-switcher-css
 ```

-This copies `panel-switcher.css` to `resources/css/filament-panel-switcher.css`.

-and include it in your theme CSS file
+and then replace the import above with new file path in your theme file

 ```css
 @import '../../../../resources/css/filament-panel-switcher.css';
 ```

-## Customising Views
+## Custom Views

 Publish the views to override the markup: